 - 5 Marketing Lessons We Can Learn from Google - May 21, 2012

 - 86 Common Sense Marketing Ideas for Startups - May 11, 2012

-I am always looking for ways to help my small business clients get more results in their marketing.
+I am always looking for marketing lessons to help my small business clients get better results.
 This week I got an unsolicited telephone call from Google, of all companies, which started me thinking.
 Why is Google, who is unquestionably the king of online marketing, engaging in telemarketing?
 I’d be interested to hear what the people at Google have to say.
 But in the meantime, I did my own research and discovered that Google does not only count on online marketing to reach new customers, they employ other marketing methods as well.